lynnengelberts/quantum-sieving-for-codes-public/README.md

 ## Running the Algorithm Comparison

 To compare the performance of the implemented quantum sieving algorithms, you need to configure and run the Python script code/main.py.
-The comparison includes generating plots and saving data that reflect the performance of different algorithms.
+The comparison includes obtaining data on the asymptotic runtime and memory of different algorithms and the corresponding plots that illustrate the algorithms' performance.

 ### Parameters